DariuszDepta/7DaysWalkingChallenge/README.md

 🎉🎉🎉🎉🎉🎉🎉<br/>
 🎉🎉🎉🎉🎉🎉🎉<br/>

-Step 7. `Every rose has its thorn.`
+Step 7. 🌹 `Every rose has its thorn.` þ

 Stop the chain by pressing `q`: